Lierrmm/xbox_tcp_poc/README.md

 # Devinuim

-A XBOX 360 tool built in JavaScript.
+This is a PoC on communication between a computer and a modified XBOX 360 over a TCP Socket.

 # What this tool uses
 * [NodeJS](https://nodejs.org)